 The Association of Canadian Community Colleges is also paying close attention to these developing trends.
 They have teamed up with several Canadian renewable energy associations to develop a strategy for renewable energy training.
-With support from Natural Resources Canada and working with

-CanWEA, CanSIA, CanBIO and the Earth Energy Society of Canada, ACCC is set to develop curricula for several pilot training courses, initially focusing on wind power, photovoltaics, biomass and heat pumps.
+With support from Natural Resources Canada and working with CanWEA, CanSIA, CanBIO and the Earth Energy Society of Canada, ACCC is set to develop curricula for several pilot training courses, initially focusing on wind power, photovoltaics, biomass and heat pumps.
 ACCC is researching the needs of each sector in order to identify competency gaps that need to be filled by training technical personnel.
-Moreover, the program aims at the implementation of renewable energy technology pilot projects at colleges, outreach to communities and the general public, and the development of a national strategy for green power training in order to leverage support for setting up new training programs.4
+Moreover, the program aims at the implementation of renewable energy technology pilot projects at colleges, outreach to communities and the general public, and the development of a national strategy for green power training in order to leverage support for setting up new training programs (Association of Canadian Community Colleges, 2004).

 At St. Lawrence College, we are committed to a significant number of environmental and alternative energy initiatives.
 We believe that the best way to effect change is to lead, and that is why our Cornwall Campus has a demonstration wind turbine in operation.
-At the Kingston Campus, there is some exciting research taking place combining two solar technologies.
-A cooling effect is created through the installation of a solar wall underneath the photovoltaic generating panel, which can increase the power generation efficiency of the active photovoltaic array and at the same time the extracted heat can be used in exchangers, either in the heating or cooling cycle, or for heated fresh air intake.
+On the student residence of the Cornwall campus, as a new innovation, we are installing promising new technology from Power-Spar produced by Menova energy Inc. (www.powerspar.com).
+This new technology concentrates the sun's rays onto a small absorbing area.
+It effectively allows a solar cell to multiply the energy it is capable of producing; for example, an 8x concentration, uses 8 times less solar cells.
+This new technology, developed right here in Canada combines concentrated solar photo voltaic and thermal (PVT) into a reasonably priced heat and cooling plus electricity provider (Menova Energy Inc., 2006).
+At the Kingston Campus, there is similar exciting research taking place combining two solar technologies.
+A cooling effect is created through the installation of a solar wall underneath the photovoltaic generating panel, which can increase the power generation efficiency of the active photovoltaic array; at the same time, the extracted heat can be used in exchangers, either in the heating or cooling cycle, or for heated fresh air intake

-However, I believe that "Energy House" will be our most important contribution to the community in these areas.
+However, I believe that "Energy House" is our most important contribution to the community in these areas.
 Energy House is a public education partnership involving St. Lawrence College of Applied Arts and Technology, the school boards in the Kingston area and the general public.
-It will be a facility to make alternative energy concepts and products accessible to everyone in the Kingston area - particularly students.
+It is a facility that makes alternative energy concepts and products accessible to everyone in the Kingston area - particularly students.
 Educating the next generation so they understand and embrace alternative energy is key to the future of our environment.
 Technology is developing at a very rapid pace and becoming more complex but also more competitive.
 Energy House will focus on alternative energy concepts and products that individuals can use in their homes and in their work such as solar heating, heat pumps, photovoltaic systems, energy efficiency in construction and in appliance usage.

-St. Lawrence College will create a stand-alone facility to incorporate a number of alternative energy technologies to be used as demonstrators and for applied research.
-The building will be relatively small and in itself energy self-sufficient.
-We will likely use a portable type building and will incorporate a solar wall air heating system, solar hot water heating, photovoltaic panels for electricity, energy efficient reconstruction of some wall and roof elements, air or ground source heat pump and the possibility of a small wind turbine and/or a residential fuel cell.
+Energy House is a stand-alone facility that incorporates a number of alternative energy technologies to be used as demonstrators and for applied research.
+The buildings are relatively small and in themselves energy self-sufficient.
+Using portable type buildings, we have incorporated a solar wall air heating system, solar hot water heating, photovoltaic panels for electricity, energy efficient reconstruction of some wall and roof elements, air or ground source heat pumps, and we are still working on the possibility of a small wind turbine and/or a residential fuel cell.